constraintAutomaton/Introducing-Collaborative-Link-Traversal-Query-Processing/content/evaluation.md

 ## Evaluation

-For the evaluation of this work a prototype will be built with the context of Solid for academic paper publishing.
+To evaluate this work, I plan to build a prototype and test it against an existing RDF social media benchmark [](cite:cites Angles2020TheLS, Angles2014TheLD, Spasic2016).

- and a benchmark will be build.
+Additionally, I will use the prototype to test a use case involving self-publication of academic papers.

- We are going to evaluate
+For evaluation metrics, I will take inspiration from the authors discussed in the literature review section [](#literature_review) and consider the following measurements:

- - The number of peer
+- **Number of engine**
- - The result completness
+- **Result completeness**
- - The hability to access isolated documents
+- **Ability to access isolated documents**
- - Number of request
+- **Number of requests**
- - the overlapping of the search space exploration of the Query engine
+- **Overlapping of the search space exploration of the Query engine**
- - The query execution time
+- **Query execution time**
- - The rate of production of result (in a variable manner)
+- **Rate of production of results (in a variable manner)**
- - The delay between the first result and the start of the execution
+- **Delay between the first result and the start of the execution**
- - The cache miss and the rate of use of the cache
+- **Cache miss and rate of use of the cache**